hrsh38/Photo-Album/README.md

 # Photo-Album
-Photo Album built in Android
-Full Photo Album implementing various features such as photo galleries, adding location tag and etc.
+Photo Album built in Android.
+The Photo Album implements various features such as a photo gallery, adding location tags, manual slideshow and etc.